Gran Canaria

 “With age, comes wisdom.
 With travel, comes understanding.” – Sandra Lake

 Some time ago I visited Gran Canaria.
-It was my first time flying somewhere so far and as a person who is scared of flying it was quite a trip for me.
-We booked our flight from Manchester and the flight was approximately 4 hours.
-Luckily on the way back, I was so tired that I slept through the whole flight.
+It was my first time flying somewhere that far, and as someone who’s a little scared of flying, it was quite the experience.
+We flew from Manchester, and the flight took around four hours.
+Luckily, on the way back I was so tired that I slept through almost the entire flight.

-We booked our flights 3 months ahead what gave us a lot of time to do our research and get the best ticket prices.
-There are two main cities in Gran Canaria ( Maspalomas and Las Palmas ) and we decided to get away from the crowd and rent a flat to ourselves approximately 30min drive from Las Palmas.
+We booked our tickets about three months in advance, which gave us plenty of time to do our research and find the best prices.
+There are two main cities in Gran Canaria — Maspalomas and Las Palmas — and we decided to escape the crowds by renting a small flat about a 30-minute drive from Las Palmas.

-Of course, as you travel inside the island the temperature was lower, but I still enjoyed it.
-As we arrived at the airport, we collected our rental car and headed to our house.
-After checking in we went straight to Las Palmas for a night walk along the beach.
-On the next day, we travelled to the other side of Gran Canaria to the Maspalomas to see famous dunes.
-This was my first time seeing dunes and I absolutely loved it.
+As you travel further inland, the temperature does drop a little, but it’s still pleasant.
+When we arrived at the airport, we picked up our rental car and headed straight to our accommodation.
+After checking in, we drove to Las Palmas for a night walk along the beach.
+The next day, we travelled to the other side of the island to Maspalomas to see the famous dunes.
+It was my first time seeing dunes, and I absolutely loved it.

-On our third day, we spend a whole day surfing!
-Well, let me tell you I am not as good as I thought, but I’ll get better next time.
-On our last day, we went for a quick walk and headed back to the airport.
-I must say our time there was quite short but the Island itself is not that big and I still feel satisfied with what we managed to see.
+On our third day, we spent the whole day surfing!
+Let’s just say I’m not as good as I thought, but I’ll definitely get better next time.
+On our last day, we went for a quick walk before heading back to the airport.
+Even though our stay was short, the island isn’t that big, and I feel really satisfied with how much we managed to see and do.

-Here are my tips if you are travelling to Gran Canaria:
+Here are my tips if you’re planning to travel to Gran Canaria:

-3. Book a holiday stay through Airbnb.
-Prices of the hotels in the main cities are quite expensive in comparing to whole apartments located a few miles from the city.
-For a cheaper price, you can get a whole place to yourself.
+3. Book your stay through Airbnb.
+Hotels in the main cities can be quite expensive, while apartments just a few miles away often offer much better value.
+For a lower price, you can have an entire place to yourself.

 That’s everything!
-I hope you find this post useful and enjoyed it as much as me creating it.
+I hope you found this post helpful and enjoyed reading it as much as I enjoyed creating it.

 Follow: